 - Hot sauce

 Tip: You can also serve this chili spooned over a baked potato!
-Or simply stir in some cooked brown rice or quinoa to your bowl before serving.
+Or stir in some cooked brown rice or quinoa to your bowl before serving to make it even heartier.

 Storing

 Store leftovers in an airtight container in the refrigerator.
-We find it keeps well for about 4-5 days.
+I find it keeps well for about 4-5 days.
+Reheat in the microwave or in a pot on the stove.

-Freezing note: Bean chili typically freezes great.
-After you cook your chili, be sure to let it cool completely.
-Then carefully transfer it to a freezer-safe sealed container.
+Freezing note: I haven't tried freezing this recipe, but bean chili typically freezes great!
+After it cooks, be sure to let it cool completely.
+Then carefully transfer to a freezer-safe sealed container.
 It should keep for about 2-3 months.

 For more inspiration, also browse all vegan chili recipes or bean recipes.